awadammar/Pathfinder/README.md

 3. **Output**:
     - The shortest path will be saved to an output file named as passed in the program arguments or to `solution.txt` if no file name was provided.
     - Plots of the scene and solution will be saved as `scene.png` and `solution.png` respectively, only if the `--plot` flag is passed.

+## Parameters

+- `pathfinder`: The program name or entry point for running the pathfinding application.
+- `config_file.yaml`: Path to the input YAML configuration file that contains the start and goal points, space size, obstacles, mass, and maximum acceleration.
+- `output_file.txt` (optional): Path to the output solution file where the shortest path will be saved.
+If not provided, the default output file is `solution.txt`.
+- `--plot` (optional): Flag to indicate that plot images of the scene and solution should be generated.

 ## Limitations and Assumptions
 - **Limitations**: